Who do you want to be when you grow up?

 Counselors tell me that this issue of identity is the most common reason for retirees seeking help.
 “I just don’t feel like myself.”
 People can feel lost, directionless, at sea with this new reality of retirement.
 Work gives us a time and space structure.
 We know where we are to be and at what time.
 That is lost when we set our own schedules.
 We need to find our new pictures of what our days and weeks look like now.

 We also need to find our own sense of purpose and engagement.
 Why are we getting up in the morning?
 What do we do during the day to feel useful and involved?
 We need to figure out what we want to do when we grow up this time.
 We need an answer to that question, “So what do you do?”

 That is why almost half of us go back to some form of employment.
-Some start small businesses, do consulting work, or get a part time or even another full time job.
+Some start small businesses, do consulting work, or get a part-time or even another full-time job.
 We seek the encore career rather than volunteer work or hobbies, for example.
 Mind you, many of us need to do that to keep the bills paid.
-Others, however, seek that employment to feel better about themselves with a more positive sense of self worth.
+Others, however, seek employment to feel better about themselves with a more positive sense of self-worth.
 Others get a rude awakening as a job can be harder to find at 55 plus.
-Much is written about the older worker these days with some of it is very positive and some that points out the ugly reality of ageism in the workplace.
+Much is written about the older worker these days with some of it is very positive and some that point out the ugly reality of ageism in the workplace.

 Related article: Are you planning to work in retirement?

 In my book on retirement readiness, IT’S YOUR TIME, I suggest a format for introducing yourself as a retiree so that you have an answer that gives a chance for a conversation.
 It goes like this….”I am retired now but I used to______________________ and now I___________________________.
 I really enjoy ________________________ and look forward to______________. “